Spring Boot vs Quarkus in 2026

 What Are the Advantages of Quarkus?

-Despite its niche status, Quarkus still maintains an edge in some areas:
+Despite its niche status, Quarkus still maintains an edge for native and cloud-native applications:

 - Faster startup time: 0.1 sec (native GraalVM) vs. 5-10 sec (Spring).